acrumrine91/module1-capstone-c-sharp-material-alpha/Capstone.md

 ## Application Requirements

-1. The catering system needs to track beverages, entrees, appetizers, and desserts.
+X 1.
+The catering system needs to track beverages, entrees, appetizers, and desserts.

     - Each catering item has a Name and Price.

-2. A main menu should display when the software is run presenting the following options:
+X 2.
+A main menu should display when the software is run presenting the following options:

         (1) Display Catering Items